Updated June 8, 2024

 Dispute Inaccurate Collection Accounts

 Collection accounts are items that have been passed from one party to another.
-It's not unusual for credit reports to contain inconsistent and incorrect information.
+It's not unusual for credit reports to contain inconsistent and incorrect details, like the wrong creditor or debt collection agency is listed or the same debt is reported repeatedly.

-Worst-case scenario: Another person's collection becomes listed in your credit because your name is common.
+Worst-case scenario: Another person's collection becomes listed in your credit because your name is common or the debt is more than 7 years old and should already disappear from your credit reports.

 • Your name and mailing information